ThiagoPiovesan/PCA_Maker-Back_end/README.md

 ---

 ## Objective:
--> This file has the meaning pourpose of understand and test the methods and functions developed to execute an PCA implementation in an "Excel" file (planilha).
+-> This project has the main pourpose of understand and test the methods and functions developed to execute an PCA implementation in an "Excel" file (planilha). <br>

 ---
 #### Concepts and Languages used: